 The former list of words – dump, pluck, and claim – forms passive vocabulary.
 Through reading and listening over the years, you’ve gathered words in your vocabulary that you can understand, but they don’t flow into your speech or writing.
 That’s passive vocabulary.

 In contrast, words in your active vocabulary – eat, sell, drink, see, and cook – flow into your speech and writing effortlessly, without pause.

 Many mistakenly believe that they’ve strong vocabulary because they can understand most words when reading and listening.
 But the real magic, the real use of vocabulary is when you use it in speech and writing.
 When you evaluate your vocabulary against this benchmark, your confidence in your vocabulary will likely be shaken.

-(Note: while the proportion of the two inner circles – active and passive vocabulary – bears some resemblance to reality, the outer rectangle is not proportionate because of paucity of space.
+(Note: while the proportion of the inner circle (red) and square (yellow) – active and passive vocabulary – bears some resemblance to reality, the outer rectangle (blue) is not proportionate because of paucity of space.
 In reality, the outer rectangle is much bigger, representing hundreds of thousands of words.)

 There are plenty of words, almost inexhaustible, sitting underutilized in your passive vocabulary.
 Wouldn’t it be awesome if you could move some – or most – of them to your active vocabulary?
 That would be easier too because you don’t have to learn them from scratch.
 You already understand their meaning and usage, at least some.
 That’s like plucking – to use the word we’ve already overused – low hanging fruits.